What are the best books for middle school boys? How do you know what books are considered ideal for a pre-teen?

 This is also not to say that girls won’t enjoy these series as well – I do not yet have a preteen girl but my eight year old daughter is OBSESSED with Harry Potter and my 6 year old daughter loves reading many of her older brother’s graphic novels with him like Dog Man and enjoys having him read Diary of a Wimpy Kid aloud to her.

-We hope this list helps readers to find the best books to create a reader in your middle school aged son and teach them that chapter books don’t have to be intimidating 😉
+We hope this list of the best books for middle school boys helps readers to find the best books to create a reader in pre-teen son and teach them that chapter books don’t have to be intimidating 😉

 Disclaimer: As an Amazon affiliate, I earn from qualifying purchases.